Giully314/giully314.github.io/formation.markdown

 Course MIT Principles of Chemical Science
 Course MIT Getting up to Speed in Biology
 Course MIT Introductory Biology
+Book Molecular biology of the cell by Bruce Alberts

 ## Neuroscience & Psychology